nestoru/peer-consensus/README.md

 ## Acknowledgements

 We thank all contributors and the broader research community for feedback and inspiration.
-This work is part of our ongoing research into the convergence of machine-generated opinions and has been peer-reviewed as part of [Placeholder Journal/Conference Name].
+This work is part of our ongoing research into the convergence of machine-generated opinions.
+We plan to submit it for formal peer review at a suitable journal or conference in the near future and will update this README once a publication decision is reached.